 - B4.2 This character area exhibits chalk scenery typical of the dipslope of the Wooded Estate Downland landscape type comprising chalk, that has been eroded to form rounded coombes, supporting slightly heavy acidic soils which are well suited to woodland.
 However, this character area is unique in that it encompasses a chalk outlier, Highdown Hill, and the clay vale that separates Highdown Hill from the main chalk dipslope.
 While the main chalk dipslope is characterised by woodland interlocked by a patchwork of 18th century and later regular enclosures, the clay vale and chalk outlier of Highdown Hill are characterised by early enclosures of later medieval date interspersed with smaller clumps of pre-1800 woodland. - B4.3 The main areas of woodland are Clapham Wood SNCI, Poling Copse SNCI and Titnore and Goring Woods complex SNCI.
 These woodlands support a range of woodland types, with the most frequent tree species including oak, birch, elm, beech, and field maple, often with a characteristic carpet of bluebells occurring beneath the tree canopy.
 Occasional areas of species-rich chalk grassland occur at Highdown Hill and the Miller's Tomb SNCI and Warningcamp Hill and New Down, Wepham SNCI. - B4.4 The landed estate of Arundel, established in the 18th century, is a key influence on the present day landscape Angmering and Michelgrove Parks formed part of the Duke of Norfolk's Arundel Estate until 1973.
-Although they are not listed on English Heritage's Register of Historic Parks and Gardens, they retain some of their character as designed landscapes, although much of their land has been rationalised to form large modern fields for arable cultivation. - B4.5 Typical of its type, this character area contains some prehistoric and later earthworks, including the Bronze Age and Iron Age earthworks at Highdown Hill, and a series of flint mines at Patching Hill.
+Although they are not listed on English Heritage's Register of Historic Parks and Gardens, they retain some of their character as designed landscapes, although much of their land has been rationalised to form large modern fields for arable cultivation.
+Goring Castle and its surrounding landscape is a late 18th century Grade I listed country house on the east edge of the character area.
+Mature trees, improved grassland pasture and a walled garden, are surrounded by woodland to the west and south and provide a setting to the house. - B4.5 Typical of its type, this character area contains some prehistoric and later earthworks, including the Bronze Age and Iron Age earthworks at Highdown Hill, and a series of flint mines at Patching Hill.
 These features provide a strong sense of historical continuity. - B4.6 This landscape character area does not include any areas of open access land, reflecting the absence of chalk downland.
 However, a network of public rights of way (including part of the Monarch's Way) provides access on foot and National Trust managed land at Highdown Hill provides parking, visitor facilities and interpretation.
 There are some notable views across to Arundel Castle to the west, as well as views across the open downland to the north and views across the coastal plain to the south. - B4.7 Settlement in this character area is of typical of the landscape type and, as well as scattered farmsteads, includes the small nucleated villages of Patching and Clapham.